francisdzheng/dsper2020/tutorials/tutorial01.md

 ![jupyter2](jupyter2.png)

 You now have created a new Jupyter Notebook!
 Let's enter `print('Hello World')` in the first cell and then press `Enter` while holding the `Shift` key to run this cell:

 ![jupyter3](jupyter3.png)

-You will complete your homework assignments in these notebooks.
+To You will complete your homework assignments in these notebooks.

 ## Selecting a data set